007revad/Synology_HDD_db/2025_plus_models.md

     sudo -s /opt/syno_hdd_db.sh
     ```

+8. If Storage Manager is already open close then open it, or refresh the web page.
-8. You can now create your storage pool from Storage Manager
+9. You can now create your storage pool from Storage Manager.

 #### Via a scheduled task